axherrera/Household_Manager_Application_431/README.md

 - spring.datasource.url="url" (if you want to change the default mysql db url connection) and then **:wq** to save your changes.
 Now cd into /Household_Manager_Application.

-To run the backend server, cd to Household_Manager_Application and run  **./mvnw spring-boot:run** in the terminal.
+To run the backend server, cd to Household_Manager_Application / the root of this project and run  **./mvnw spring-boot:run** in the terminal.
 This should start the back end server.
 Now you are ready to run the front end server on a new terminal window.

 Starting the React Frontend Server:
 Required Packages: